port-labs/helm-charts/charts/port-ocean/README.md

 ### Self-signed certificate trust
-For self-hosted integrations with self-signed certificates, you will need to add your CA to the integration's OS.
+For self-hosted 3rd-party applications, with self-signed certificates, you will need to add your CA to the integration's configuration.
-To do so, you will need to run the install command with the following flags:
+To do so, you will need to run the `helm install` command with the following flags:

 ```sh
 helm install my-ocean-integration port-labs/port-ocean \